Androz2091/minecraft-discord-bot/README.md

 # Minecraft Discord Bot

-Minecraft Discord Bot is a bot made for Minecraft servers who want to offer a great experience to users on their Discord.
-Indeed, the users will see if your server is online, how many players are currently connected in voice channels, all of that in real time!
+Minecraft Discord Bot is a bot made for Minecraft servers that want to offer a great experience to users on their Discord.
+Indeed, users will see if your server is online, how many players are currently connected, all in real time!

 ## ✨ Features